The Hunger Games (franchise): Casting

 Once the three leads were cast, casting shifted to the other tributes.
 Jack Quaid was cast as Marvel, Leven Rambin as Glimmer, Amandla Stenberg as Rue, and Dayo Okeniyi as Thresh.
 Alexander Ludwig (who auditioned for Peeta) was cast as Cato, Isabelle Fuhrman (who auditioned for Katniss) as Clove, and Jacqueline Emerson as Foxface.
 Following the casting of tributes, the adult cast began to come together.
 Elizabeth Banks was cast as Effie Trinket, the District 12 escort.
 Woody Harrelson was cast as Haymitch Abernathy, District 12's mentor.
 Lenny Kravitz was cast as Cinna, Katniss' stylist.
-Wes Bentley was cast as game maker Seneca Crane.
+Wes Bentley was cast as gamemaker Seneca Crane.
 Stanley Tucci was cast as Caesar Flickerman, Panem's celebrity host.
 Donald Sutherland was cast as Coriolanus Snow, Panem's president.
 Willow Shields was cast as Primrose Everdeen, Katniss' younger sister.

 In July 2012, the cast for the second film was announced.
 Jena Malone would play Johanna Mason.
 Philip Seymour Hoffman would play Plutarch Heavensbee, Sam Claflin would play Finnick Odair.
 It was later announced that Jeffrey Wright was cast as Beetee, Alan Ritchson as Gloss, Lynn Cohen as Mags, and Amanda Plummer as Wiress.

 In August and September 2013, it was revealed that Stef Dawson would play Annie Cresta, Natalie Dormer would play Cressida, Evan Ross would play Messalla, and Julianne Moore would play President Alma Coin in the final two films.

 In May 2022, it was announced that Tom Blyth was cast as the younger version of Coriolanus Snow in the prequel film.
 Later the same month, Rachel Zegler was cast in the role of Lucy Gray Baird.
 The following month, Josh Andrés Rivera, Hunter Schafer and Jason Schwartzman were cast in the roles of Sejanus Plinth, Tigris Snow and Lucretius "Lucky" Flickerman respectively.